TylerYep/torchinfo/README.md

             may have side effects on batchnorm or dropout statistics.
 If you encounter an issue with this, please open a GitHub issue.

-    input_data (Sequence of Sizes or Tensors):
+    input_size (Sequence of Sizes):
-            Example input tensor of the model (dtypes inferred from model input).
-            - OR -
             Shape of input data as a List/Tuple/torch.Size (dtypes must match model input, default is FloatTensors).
-            You should NOT include batch size in the tuple.
+            You should include batch size in the tuple.
-            - OR -
-            If input_data is not provided, no forward pass through the network is performed, and the provided model information is limited to layer names.
             Default: None

+    input_data (Sequence of Tensors):
+            Example input tensor of the model (dtypes inferred from model input).
+            Default: None

     batch_dim (int):
             Batch_dimension of input data.
-If batch_dim is None, assume input data contains the batch dimension, which is used in all calculations.
+If batch_dim is None, assume input_data / input_size contains the batch dimension, which is used in all calculations.
+Else, expand all tensors to contain the batch_dim.
+            Specifying batch_dim can be an runtime optimization, since if batch_dim is specified, torchinfo uses a batch size of 2 for the forward pass.
             Default: None

     col_names (Iterable[str]):
             Specify which columns to show in the output.
-Currently supported:
+Currently supported: ( "input_size",
+                "output_size",
+                "num_params",
-            ("input_size", "output_size", "num_params", "kernel_size", "mult_adds")
+                "kernel_size",
-            If input_data is not provided, only "num_params" is used.
+                "mult_adds",
+            )
             Default: ("output_size", "num_params")
+            If input_data / input_size are not provided, only "num_params" is used.

     col_width (int):
             Width of each column.